suned/stateless/README.md

 This also means that it is always safe to call e.g `asyncio.get_running_loop` from functions that return effects.

-To run effects in other process/threads, use `stateless.fork`, defined as:
+To run effects in other process/threads, use the `stateless.fork` decorator, defined as:

 ```python